Susana Harp

-Susana Harp Iturribarria (born April 8, 1968) is a Mexican singer of traditional music.
-She currently serves as a senator in the LXIV Legislature of the Mexican Congress, representing the state of Oaxaca.
+Susana Harp Iturribarria (born April 8, 1968) is a Mexican singer and politician.
+She currently serves as a senator representing the state of Oaxaca.

 Biography

 Born in Oaxaca de Juárez, her mother is from Oaxaca and her father is Lebanese, from a very small community in Mexico.
 In her childhood she was a quiet girl, but always showed interest in music as she was influenced by her grandfather Jorge Fernando Iturribarria.
 At the age of 16 she started studying singing although she remained focused in her academic career until completing a degree in psychology.
 At the age of 22 she moved to Mexico City to continue her formal studies followed at Gestalt Psychotherapy and a Masters in NLP.
 Finally in 1996 she pursued a musical career with a project called "Xquenda" which was her first album with songs in two Mexican languages Otomi and Zapotec, and also in Spanish.
 As a result the "Xquenda Cultural Association" was founded to support indigenous cultural projects.